svpuli/workshop-microservices/README.md

-# workshop - microservice - is that easy?
+# Microservices - is that easy?

-microservices workshop.
-It bootstraps 3 microservices that will searcho for news and gifs.
+Workshop that bootstraps 3 microservices that will search for news and gifs.

 ## 🤘 Develop